ryosukee/DecoParser/README.md

 fuga
 ```

+2. Unify command line option and normal argument
-2. You can use both type of argument - command line options and normal arguments - in one function.
+You can use both type of argument - command line options and normal arguments - in one function.

   baz.py
   ```python